Audienix/IMDB-Movie/README.md

   quality through iteration.
 The UI, especially the genre dropdown, was refined over several steps to perfectly match the wireframe.
 Most importantly, the error handling is to handle edge cases gracefully, ensuring the UI never lies to the user.

-### What I'd Do Differently

-If I could start over, I would implement the final, robust error-handling strategy and the custom dropdown component from the beginning.
-My initial attempts were too simplistic and led to several rounds of refactoring.
-Starting with a clearer definition of all possible UI states (loading, offline-initial, offline-cached, offline-uncached, content) would have led to a cleaner implementation path from the start.

 ### Next Steps & Potential Enhancements